Colby College's Acceptance Rate Results for the Class of 2029

 What's the meaning of the word "extracurricular"?
-What does it mean for college applicants?
+What does it mean for university applicants?

-Extracurriculars make up about 30% of your college application's weight, so perfecting your activity list and extracurricular profile is important for top universities
+Extracurriculars make up about 30% of your university application's weight, so perfecting your activity list and extracurricular profile is important for top universities.

-There are so many examples for extracurriculars, but a few common ones include:
+There are so many examples of extracurriculars, but a few common ones include:

 Extracurriculars include activities completed during high school, at school, or outside of school.
 They can be online or in-person, and formal or informal.

-When admissions officers read your university application, academics are the first thing they look at.
+When admissions officers review your university application, academics are the first aspect they consider.

-But while top grades and test scores can help your application get past admissions officers’ first glance, your personal brand (including your extracurriculars, leadership positions, and personal experiences) is what truly sets you apart from the crowd!
+While excellent grades and test scores can help your application pass the initial review by admissions officers, your personal brand (including your extracurricular activities, leadership roles, and personal experiences) is what truly distinguishes you from others!

-The chart below breaks down the typical weighting of different components in a U.S. college application:
+The chart below outlines the typical weighting of different components in a U.S. college application:

 Talents and Interests